wangby511/System-Design-Architecture-and-Infra/design-tiny-url.md

 62^7 = 3.5 trillion

 Pros: It does not need a unique ID generator.

-The collision is possible and needs to be resolved.
+Cons: The collision is possible and needs to be resolved.

 ### Algorithm 2 - Generating shortURLs offline